Double Higgs boson production and Higgs self-coupling extraction at CLIC: Event selection

 \subsection{Common preselection and definition of orthogonal samples}

-To select events originating from double Higgs production in the \bbbb~and \bbWW$\to \bb \qqqq$~decay channels, all events containing isolated electrons, muons or hadronic $\tau$ lepton candidates are rejected.
+To select events originating from double Higgs production in the \bbbb~and \bbWW$\to \bb \qqqq$~decay channels, all events containing isolated leptons (electrons, muons or hadronic $\tau$ leptons) are rejected.
+For this, electron and muon candidates compatible with prompt production with an absolute impact parameter below 0.04\,mm (0.06\,mm) for electrons (muons) are used.
+Furthermore, the fraction of energy deposited in the electromagnetic calorimeter $R_{\text{cal}}$ is required to be $R_{\text{cal}} > 0.9$ for electrons and $0.05 < R_{\text{cal}} < 0.25$ for muons.
+A minimum track energy of 15\,GeV is required, and an energy-de\-pendent cone-based isolation criterion is imposed, allowing a typical maximum energy in the cone of, \eg, 23\,GeV for 100\,GeV tracks.
+For the identification of hadronically decaying $\tau$ leptons, parameters are chosen to optimise the performance for this analysis.
+In particular, a maximum energy of 3\,GeV in the cone between 0.03 and 0.33\,rad around the seed particle is required.

 In order to define orthogonal samples to be used for the \bbbb~and \bbWW~channels, the events are clustered into four jets using the \kT~algorithm with a jet size parameter of $R=0.7$.
-A flavour tagging algorithm is applied on these jets using the \textsc{LcfiPlus} package, which determines a $b$-tag and a \mbox{$c$-tag} value for each jet~\cite{Suehara:2015ura}.
-The $\sum_{4}{b\text{-tag}} $ distribution at \SI{3}{TeV} is shown in Fig.~\ref{fig:sumbtag}, which illustrates that the signal peaks at much higher values than the backgrounds, allowing this criterion to be used to remove background contributions.
+A flavour tagging algorithm is applied on these jets using the \textsc{LcfiPlus} package.
+It first identifies the primary vertices, followed by the secondary vertices indicating $b$ and $c$ hadron decays.
+Then, the secondary vertices are assigned to jets.
+In the next step, the jet clustering is refined by using as seeds only those tracks and leptons originating from secondary vertices.
+Finally, values for $b$ tags, $c$ tags, and light-flavour quark tags are assigned to each jet.
+This classification is based on a multivariate discriminant trained on $\epem \to \PZ \nunubar$ events, which have a similar event topology to the signal events.
+In the training, events with Z bosons subsequently decaying to \bb are treated as signal, while those decaying to either \cc or \qqbar (with q = \PQu, \PQd, \PQs) are considered background.
+The $b$-tagging performance relies on the ability to identify secondary vertices and tracks which do not originate from the primary interaction point.
+This depends in particular on the single point resolution of the vertex detector.
+In the CLIC\_ILD model, this is assumed to be $\approx$ 3\,$\upmu$m.
+Flavor tagging performances reached with the CLIC\_ILD detector at 1.4\,TeV are illustrated in~\cite[Fig. 6]{Abramowicz:2018rjq}.
+The $\sum_{4}{b\text{-tag}} $ distribution at \SI{3}{TeV} is shown in Fig.~\ref{fig:sumbtag}.
+The \bbbb final state tends to be in the region between 2 and 4 of the $\Sigma_4$$b$-tag distribution, which is much higher than the backgrounds.
+Contributions from other Higgs decays tend to values between 0 and 2.5.
+This shows that this criterion can be used to remove background contributions, and a large contribution of other $\PH\PH$ decay channels is also removed.
 The sample is then split into mutually exclusive samples with \bbbb~and \bbWW~candidates in the following way: Events are chosen as \bbWW~candidates if the sum of the $b$-tag values $\sum_{4}{b\text{-tag}} $ of the jets is smaller than 1.5 (2.3) at \SI{1.4}{TeV} (\SI{3}{TeV}).
 Otherwise, the events are considered as \bbbb~candidates.
 Further selection criteria are applied separately for the two channels.